Seraaron/agora/srd/Challenging Principles.md

 > -   The guard, now alert to your presence (which may have previously been a static challenge), raises the alarm and arms a nearby trap.
 > -   While you were out on your adventures, and later while recovering from your injuries, your rival was busy garnering supporters and is now well positioned to take control of the local political reigns.

-Usually the best way to affect the difficulty of a scaling challenge is to overcome it early and prevent it from scaling in the first place; though this isn't always possible.
+Usually the best way to affect the difficulty of a scaling challenge is to overcome it early and prevent it from scaling in the first place — though this isn't always possible.
 Beyond that, other options include sabotaging the opposition, utilizing your allies and resources, or (again) changing the circumstances of the test.

 **The scaling approach is best utilized for designing complex encounters that involve recurring characters and lived-in or adaptive places.**